 Professor Gitlin was the author of The Sixties: Years of Hope, Days of Rage — a standard apologia for the 1960s, firmly committed to the view that this was a progressive rather than a destructive generation.
 As a chronicler of the events of that decade, Gitlin largely refused to acknowledge the actual crimes committed by radicals like the Black Panther Party activists who were responsible for a series of robberies, arsons and murders, preferring instead to view their thuggery as actions that were provoked by a repressive society.

-Gitlin is a former President of Students for a Democratic Society (SDS), which was the largest student organization of the New Left in the early 1960s.
+Gitlin was a President of Students for a Democratic Society (SDS), which was the largest student organization of the New Left in the early 1960s.

-A strong supporter of the post-9/11 antiwar movement, Gitlin has stated that the very “essence” of American policy in the War on Terror is “monumental arrogance.”
-Not only is arrogance “the hallmark of [President] Bush’s foreign policy,” Gitlin writes, but “it is his foreign policy.”
+A strong supporter of the post-9/11 antiwar movement, Gitlin stated that the very “essence” of American policy in the War on Terror was “monumental arrogance.”
+Not only was arrogance “the hallmark of [President] Bush’s foreign policy,” Gitlin wrote, but “it is his foreign policy.”

 Writing on the website of Mother Jones four months prior to the start of Operation Iraqi Freedom, Gitlin expressed his desire to build a “more substantial antiwar movement.”
 He also expressed his disappointment that the pro-Saddam orientation of the antiwar movement could only stand in the way of that task.
 He characterized the movement as reflective of “the Old Left at its worst,” and lamented that with leadership by the likes of Ramsey Clark and the Maoist radical C. Clark Kissinger, “the antiwar movement is doomed.”
 In short, Gitlin implied that the goals of the movement to stop any planned invasion of Iraq were worthy, and that only its current leadership was problematic.